Goodness5/optic-odyssey/README.md

 *Note: Other functionalities such as "claim offer", "list item", "unlist item" already in the smart contracts of Optic Odyssey will be integrated into the dApp in subsequent upgrades of the product.*

+### The Optic Odyssey DAO
+All photographers/creators from anywhere in the world, all cultures of life have an option to join the Optic Odyssey DAO.
+By becoming a member of the DAO, you are able to request for funding and make governance decisions and vote in the DAO.
+As at the time of writing this documentation, the DAO is still in progress and has not been fully integrated.

 ### Team Members (Team Optic Odyssey)
 * Patrick Ominisan - Blockchain developer (Web3Bridge)
 * Kolapo Goodness - Smart contract developer (Web3Bridge)